Here’s one of the challenging things about playing golf in North Carolina: all the food.

 So, yeah — that thing about getting in shape, watching the calorie intake and getting some exercise?
 Well, it starts Wednesday.
 No, wait — Wednesday’s the Angus Barn steakhouse, another Raleigh institution from the Protein Hall of Fame, after 18 at the Tom Fazio-designed Treyburn Country Club.

 Oh, well — the diet and workout regimen will have to wait until I get home.
-So, too, will a more detailed report on the courses, the shots — and the relentless, unceasing eating.
+So, too, will a more detailed report on the courses, the shots — and the relentless, unceasing eating and bbq.